monsoonmaelstrom/book2/book2.md

 ----

 Davy and Giorgi have left, and I’m sitting with my back against the wall around the edge of the rooftop with Alex on one side and Liam on the other.
 It feels like my entire world has split in two.
 Davy has always been the one person I’ve trusted most, and now I don’t know if I can trust him at all.
 It has me questioning my own judgement.
-I can deal with not being told everything, but this was something he should have told me, and we all know it.
+I can deal with not being told *everything*, but *this* was something he should have told me, and we all know it.
 Even he knows it.

 “You two told me once that Davy makes the hard decisions,” Liam says carefully, like he knows he’s treading on dangerous ground with both of us.
 “I think this may have been one of them.”